ExaVault/evapi-python-samples/README.md

 **Step 3 - Add Your API Credentials to the sample code**

 Before you can make an API call, you'll need to edit the environment file provided with this code library.
-In that same directory where you ran `pip install -e .` above, do:
+In that same directory where you ran `pip install` above, do:

 ```bash
 % cd samples